by Jane Powell, author & Linda Svendsen, photographer

 Last Call is about telephones with her closing statement being, “Besides, a bungalow is the best house in the world.”

-READ ABOUT ALL JANE’S BOOKS ON BUNGALOWS!
+READ ALL JANE’S BOOKS ABOUT BUNGALOWS!

 BUNGALOW: THE ULTIMATE ARTS & CRAFTS HOME

-& last but surely not least
+& last but not least

 STAY IN THE BUNGALOW KNOW!!!